28/NoteworthyII/README.md

   - The Undo button reverts a number of last changes (typing, text insert, etc.)
 - Character Notes tab:
   - This tab is for storing notes specific to each of your characters.
-  - It defaults to the current logged on character and can be changed via the drop down menu.
+  - It defaults to the current logged on character and can be changed via the drop-down menu.
   - Each character's notes page is created the first time you log on with that character.
   - Setting a reminder for a character will show an alert window when logging on with that character:
 	- Open Notes button: Close alert window and open notepad window.